sreeragiyer/FOSSEE-Optimization-Toolbox/DevDoc.md

-# Symphony Toolbox for Scilab
+# FOSSEE Optimization Toolbox for Scilab

 A toolbox that provides mixed integer linear programming, quadratic programming and non linear programming tools in Scilab through the Symphony and Ipopt libraries.